tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

     process.
 *   `DockerComponentLauncher` can launch a container executor in a Docker environment.
-*   `KubernetesPodComponentLauncher` can launch a container executor in a k8s environment.
+*   `KubernetesPodComponentLauncher` can launch a container executor in a Kubernetes environment.
 *   A Dataflow launcher can launch a beam executor in Dataflow service.